Are You Prepared for a Disaster?

 The things I care most about now are my years of research for books I still want to write that reside in file folders in my four-drawer filing cabinets.
 Files for my current book-in-progress and other work are scattered in folders on and around my desk—so many irreplaceable things that I have a checklist to remember all that I need to grab, bag, and carry to the downstairs level to protect against a tornado threat.
 And tornadoes have always been my primary concern here in Illinois.

 In 2021, a massive tornado swept down Rt.
 75 in Naperville, IL just six blocks south of where I live, destroying a couple hundred homes in my city and the next one over, and I never heard the city’s tornado siren or knew there was even any danger until it was all over.
-I said a heartfelt prayer of thanks to God and decided I needed a better way to stay up on the weather!
-Unlike most of my friends, I do not have a “smart phone” (nor have any need for one), so I tend to check the weather in the morning and again at 10 o’clock at night, which means I could easily miss a serious weather alert.
-A friend sharing my concern quickly gifted me with an NOAA Emergency Weather Alert Radio that has a tornado warning alert loud enough to wake the dead.
+I said a heartfelt prayer of thanks to God and decided I needed a better way to stay up on tornado alerts.
+I don’t live on a cell phone like most people because I’m home most of the time, and it has always been easier to check the weather on my computer in the morning and at 10 o’clock each evening.
+In discussing this with a friend, she quickly gifted me with an NOAA Emergency Weather Alert Radio that has a tornado warning alert loud enough to wake the dead.
 It is powered with electricity, and three AA batteries take over if/when the power fails.
 I love it!

 My Big Wake-Up Call